 Scope of Authority

 You can issue a general or specific power of attorney, depending on your needs.
 Draft the document carefully so you do not grant more authority than intended.
 A general power of attorney gives the agent the right to close bank accounts on your behalf unless otherwise specified.
 Limited scope power of attorneys may still grant the authority to open and close bank accounts if it is an implied part of performing the required duties.
-For example, a power of attorney that grants an agent the authority to handle your finances will usually be considered to also grant the ability to make changes to your bank accounts.
+For example, a power of attorney that grants an agent the authority to handle your finances will usually also grant the ability to make changes to your bank accounts.

 If your power of attorney agent opens a new bank account for you, he should open the account in your name and list himself as having power of attorney.
 Ask the bank how the agent should sign checks on your behalf.
 He may have to sign your name and add the "POA" notation on the check.
 Other banks may let your agent sign his own name as long as he appears on the signature card.